jmrr/phd_thesis/Viva/preparation.md

 it is difficult to tell without taking steps to formalise the operators used in the networks.

+**Tensor notation**:

+- The _order_ of a tensor is the number of dimensions, also known as ways or modes.
+Vectors (tensors of order one) are denoted by boldface lowercase letters.
+In some fields, the order of the tensor is referred to as the rank of the tensor.

+- _Fibers_ are the higher-order analogue of matrix rows and columns.
+A fiber is defined by fixing every index but one.
+A matrix column is a mode-1 fiber and a matrix row is a mode-2 fiber.

+- _Slices_ are two-dimensional sections of a tensor, defined by fixing all but two indices.

+###### Questions

 * What element do you use of the Gabor filters: magnitude, phase, real, imaginary parts?